 Choose a Unique Command

 First, choose a word to use for the command.
 The word should be something unique that doesn’t normally come up in conversation.
 Something like "cowabunga" or "Eureka" will work, or you can choose something else that will be easy for you to remember.
 To avoid confusion, don't use "come" or your dog's name.

 Start Off Small

 Make It Rewarding

 The reward is an essential part of this process.
 As soon as your dog comes to you after you give the command, praise it and begin giving it the special treats.
 Continue to feed your dogs the treats for about 20 seconds.
 The dog should feel like it hit the jackpot.
-The idea is that in emergency situations, the dog won't find anything (e.g., other animals, people, food, etc.) more interesting than the treats you're offering.
+The idea is that in emergency situations, the dog won't find anything (e.g., other animals, people, or food) more interesting than the treats you're offering.